-Access management treatments can be implemented alone or in conjunction to allow for flexibility to adapt to local conditions.
+Access management treatments can be implemented alone or in conjunction with other treatments to allow for flexibility to adapt to local conditions.
 For instance, raised medians to restrict left-turning maneuvers can be paired with narrowing curb cuts to define vehicle circulation paths.
 Each treatment has its own cost and effectiveness based on site-specific conditions.